George Tawengwa: Using Tawengwa as surname

 Because of his strained relationship with his father, Tawengwa dropped the surname Chirume in favor of his middle name Tavengwa, which was misspelled in some early documents as Tayengwa, and later anglicized to the current Tawengwa by district administrators.

 Tawengwa left Grinham Farm when he was about 15 years old, and was hired at the Meikles Hotel as a dishwasher before being promoted to waiter.
 He used the money he earned in tips as a waiter to buy a wood planer, mesh wire and wood off-cuts to make sieves for people to refine their maize mealie-meal and other grain mealie-meals.

+Businesses

+Tawengwa owned the Mushandira Pamwe Hotel, in Highfield, Harare which opened in 1972.
+The hotel was popular with Zimbabwean musicians with Oliver Mtukudzi, Simon Chimbetu, and Thomas Mapfumo having performed at the hotel.

+He also owned the Mushandirapamwe Bus Service.
+At its peak the bus service ran a fleet of 150 buses.
+The Mushandirapamwe Business Centre was also developed by Tawengwa.